ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ![](./images/tutJettyCat_22.png)

-Put this line in the OnCreate code:
+Put this line in the On Create code:

 ```js
 this.spawnTimer = ct.speed * 5;